Same-sex marriage in Guam

-Same-sex marriage in Guam has been legal since June 9, 2015 in accordance with a ruling from the District Court of Guam on June 5 that the territory's prohibition of same-sex marriage was unconstitutional.
-Guam was the first overseas territory of the United States to recognize same-sex marriage.
-On August 27, 2015, the Guam Marriage Equality Act of 2015 passed by the Guam Legislature came into effect, officially incorporating the federal court ruling into statutory law.
+Same-sex marriage has been legal in Guam since June 9, 2015, following a ruling from the District Court of Guam on June 5 that the territory's prohibition of same-sex marriage was unconstitutional.
+The court case, Aguero v.
+Calvo, had been filed in April 2015 following the Ninth Circuit Court of Appeals' decisions in Latta v.
+Otter and Sevcik v.
+Sandoval that Idaho's and Nevada's denial of marriage rights to same-sex couples was unconstitutional.
+Guam was the first territory of the United States to recognize same-sex marriage.

+On August 12, 2015, the Guam Legislature passed the Guam Marriage Equality Act of 2015 by a vote of 13–2.
+The law came into effect on August 27, officially incorporating the federal court ruling into statutory law.
+Previously, Guam had denied marriage rights to same-sex couples by statute since 1994.

 Marriage statutes

+Early legislation

 The Guam Organic Act of 1950, an Act of the United States Congress, does not address the question of marriage.
 Since August 2015, Guam's marriage statutes have recognised the marriages of same-sex couples.
-Previously, a 1994 law specifying the responsibilities of the Guam Department of Public Health and Social Services defined marriage as the union of a man and a woman.
+Previously, a 1994 law specifying the responsibilities of the Guam Department of Public Health and Social Services defined marriage as the "union of a man and a woman".
 That law, which contained a prohibition on marriage "between uncles and nieces or aunts and nephews", arguably showed Guam anticipated recognising only opposite-sex marriages.
 The law stipulated that parties "must declare in the presence of the person solemnizing the marriage that they take each other as husband and wife."
 With respect to marriages from other jurisdictions, the statutes stated:

-The 1994 law, which set standards and procedures for the Guam Department of Public Health and Social Services, included this definition:
+The 1994 law, which set standards and procedures for the Department of Public Health and Social Services, included this definition:

 Federal courts in Guam are subject to the precedents set in 2014 by the decisions of the Ninth Circuit Court of Appeals in Latta v.
 Otter and Sevcik v.
 Sandoval, which found Idaho's and Nevada's denial of marriage rights to same-sex couples unconstitutional.
 The District Court of Guam noted this precedent in its June 2015 ruling permanently enjoining Guam officials from enforcing the 1994 law "or any other laws or regulations to the extent they prohibit otherwise qualified same-sex couples from marrying in Guam".